 Upon the annual expiration of the term of one or more voting members of the Board of Directors, elections should be conducted such that they target or maintain seven voting seats.
 These seats should consist of six board-elected seats and three community seats, as described below.

 Board-elected seats have three-year terms are selected through an election by voting Directors at the annual Regular Meeting.
-Results of this election should be resolved prior to filling a Community seat.
+Results of a Community seat election should be resolved prior to filling these seats.

 Community seats have three-year terms and are selected through an election by active members of the Open Humans community, followed by a ratification by a majority of voting Directors in attendance.
 In the event that a lead candidate elected by the community is not ratified, follow-up candidates shall be considered in turn.